J. M. S. Careless: Early life

+Career

 Careless began lecturing at the University of Toronto in 1945, where he taught graduate and undergraduate courses in Canadian political, ethnic, urban and intellectual history.

 He was appointed Assistant Professor in 1949, became a full Professor in 1959 and served as Chairman of the Department of History from 1959 to 1967.
-Dr. Careless was President of the Ontario Historical Society in 1959 and served as Vice-Chairman of the provincial Archaeological and Historic Sites Board.
+Careless was President of the Ontario Historical Society in 1959 and served as Vice-Chairman of the provincial Archaeological and Historic Sites Board.
 He was made Professor Emeritus in 1984.

 In 1962, he was made a Fellow of the Royal Society of Canada and was awarded the J.B.
 Tyrrell Historical Medal.
 From 1963 to 1973, he was a Trustee for the Ontario Science Centre.
 From 1975 to 1981, he was a Director of the Ontario Heritage Foundation.

 In 1981, he was made an Officer of the Order of Canada for his "ability to interpret Canadian history to the general reading public".
 In 1987, he was awarded the Order of Ontario.

-Private life
+Personal life

-J. M. S. Careless married Elizabeth Isobel Robinson on December 31, 1940.
-The couple had 5 children and 10 grandchildren.
+Careless married Elizabeth Isobel Robinson on December 31, 1940.
+The couple had five children and ten grandchildren.